mattrobball/lean-autograding/README.md

 ## Our setup

-We use the `setup` command to call run the [elan](https://github.com/leanprover/elan) install script and then call `leanpkg` in directory root.
+We use the `setup` command to runthe [elan](https://github.com/leanprover/elan) install script and then call `leanpkg` in directory root.